gvwilson/thirdbit/src/fiction/iffy/index.md

 / each beautiful on its own but more beautiful as part of a whole

-/ the whole was so much bigger than anything merely human could ever hope to encompass
+/ a whole that was so much bigger than anything merely human could ever hope to encompass

 / her fragments were just blades of grass scattered across a vast field among other blades